toa-io/toa/extensions/configuration/readme.md

 ## Problem Definition

-- It should be possible to reuse a component operations in different contexts and deployment environments, that is in different configurations.
+- Components must be reusable in different contexts and deployment environments, that is in different configurations.
-- It should be possible to deploy algorithm parameters secretly.
+- Some algorithm parameters must be deployed secretly.

 ## Definitions